Custom Calligraphy, finished size

 That being said, I can set one side – either the height or the width, and then reduce the writing to fit that size, including an equal border on the top and bottom.
 (I know this may sound a bit confusing… but you don’t put the words right up to the top or the bottom of the paper.
 The words need room around them).

-Don’t fit calligraphy into a frame you already purchased
+Don’t try to fit calligraphy into a frame you have already purchased

 Another consideration is that you don’t want to leave one or two words as an “orphan” on the next line.
 If there is going to be a line break, think about where the logical break in the text would fall.
 This is especially true in a poem!